metisai02/AVR-Bootloader/README.md

 # AVR-Bootloader
-This is a project for leaning how to handle bootloader in AVR (ATmega324)
+Customizable Bootloader for Atemega328p.
+This custom bootloader is designed to enable firmware updates on AVR microcontrollers.
+The bootloader allows you to load new firmware onto the microcontroller via serial communication.

 # Frame